Some Betti numbers of the moduli of 1-dimensional sheaves on $\mathbb{P}^2$

-The structure of the paper is arranged as follows.
-Section 2 provides preliminaries.
+Section 2 of the paper provides preliminaries.
 In \S 2.1 we give some basic facts on 1-dimensional sheaves over surfaces and their moduli.
 In \S 2.2 we review the result in \cite{PS} for the generators of the cohomology ring of $M(d,\chi)$.
 In \S 2.3 we give a brief introduction to the motivic measures of algebraic stacks.
-In Section 3 we define some stacks (\S 3.1) and prove some technic results in dimension estimate (\S 3.2), and finally study the sheaves supported at curves with two integral components (\S 3.3).
+In Section 3 we define some stacks (\S 3.1) and prove some technic results in dimension estimate (\S 3.2), and finally study the sheaves supported on curves with two integral components (\S 3.3).
 In Section 4 we prove our main theorem, where there are also some technic lemmas and propositions.